At What Temperature Can You Open a Pottery Kiln?

 Some factors that dictate how quickly your kiln will cool are:

 - The level of insulation.
-A heavily insulated kiln will cool more slowly because it is designed specifically to hold on to heat for as long as possible.
+A heavily insulated kiln will cool more slowly because it is designed to retain heat for as long as possible.
 This is awesome for slow-firing but can sometimes take much longer to cool down.
 A thinner, less insulated kiln wall will do the opposite, releasing heat from the moment you turn down the flame.
-In this case you may what to program a controled cooling.
+In this case, you may want to program a controlled cooling.

 - The size of your kiln.
-The larger the kiln, the longer it is going to take to both heat and cool.
-However, since you will be operating this equipment in your house and probably won’t be mass-producing pieces having a Smaller Kiln may be right for you.
+The larger the kiln, the longer it will take to both heat and cool.
+However, since you will be operating this equipment in your house and probably won’t be mass-producing pieces, having a Smaller Kiln may be right for you.

 The bonus of cutting down on cooling time may be enough to consider going with a more compact model.
-But, this might also restrict the items you make if you plan on making larger pieces in the future.
+But this might also limit the items you make if you plan to make larger pieces in the future.

 Kiln Tips for Potters